Skip to content

 What causes an ingrown toenail?

-While many things can cause ingrown toenails, the major causes are shoes that don’t fit well and improperly trimmed nails.
-Shoes that are too tight press the sides of the nail and make it curl into the skin.
-Nails that are peeled off at the edge or trimmed down at the corners are also more likely to become ingrown.
+Many things can cause ingrown toenails.
+One main cause is wearing shoes that don’t fit well.
+Shoes that are too tight or too small can press on your toenail in unnatural ways.
+Improperly trimmed toenails are another main cause.
+Toenails that are peeled off at the edge or trimmed down at the corners are also more likely to become ingrown.

 To avoid ingrown toenails, you should cut your nails straight across.
-The top of the nail should make a straight line.
+The top of your nail should make a straight line.
+Do not pick at your nails or tear them at the corners.
+Wear shoes that fit correctly.
+Avoid high heels and tight-fitting shoes.

 TREATMENT